Havana in 3 Days

 Hotel Nacional Museum

-In the hotel gardens, amidst the flower beds you can find the bunker when Fidel Castro hunkered down during the Cuban Missile Crisis, when he made the hotel his base.
+In the hotel gardens, amidst the flower beds, you can find the bunker where Fidel Castro hunkered down during the Cuban Missile Crisis, during which he made the hotel his base.
 I love this stuff.
 I’m in my element and we haven’t even left the hotel yet!

 Hotel Nacional - Castro's Bunker